svenjacobs/sabdrop/README.md

 adds a page action to the address bar of Chrome that offers transmission of those files to SABnzbd.

-SABdrop has been tested with SABnzbd version 0.6.0.
+SABdrop has been tested with SABnzbd version 0.6.0 but should run with 0.5.x, too.

 Configuration
 -------------